Saving Wishes (Wishes #1)

 Back to the book.
 I didn’t miss a beat.
 I read every word.
 I took in every little visual the author intended to introduce into this book.
 I know many people can relate to the issues that seventeen-year-old Charli the spider was going through, along with her dreams and aspirations.
 Then there were the secrets that could have confused any teenage girl who felt her entire life was a lie.
 Oh, let’s not forget big wonder who helped her build the confidence that she needed to move forward with her goals.

 Should the ending have ended the way it did?
-I expected Ethan and Nic to do what they did and yes, the ending was a brilliant touch.
-It leads me to download the next series and in five hours, I will review Second Heart (wishes number 2), and hopefully, I’ll find out what happened to Mitchell and Roe somewhere down the line.
+I expected Ethan and Nic to do what they did, and yes, the ending was a brilliant touch.
+It leads me to download the next series and in five hours, I will review Second Heart (wish number 2), and hopefully, I’ll find out what happened to Mitchell and Roe somewhere down the line.